BP-H/gptfrenzy/README.md

 The persona profiles in this repository are included with permission from the individuals they depict.
 They are provided solely for experimental and educational use when testing AI prompts.

+Each persona remains the personal property of the person who inspired it.
+Do not reuse, redistribute, or create derivative works from these personas without explicit permission from the respective individual, even for non‑commercial projects, as far as legally possible.

 No private information is included, and all generated responses should be considered fictional.
 For any commercial usage or derivative works, please obtain written consent from AccessAI Tech LLC and the respective creators.
 See [DISCLAIMER.md](DISCLAIMER.md) for full details.

 We keep a simple data-processing log and offer a self-service deletion tool so models can remove their photos and trained avatars at any time.
 See [privacy-policy.md](privacy-policy.md) for details.
 An example popup form for requesting deletion is provided in [docs/deletion_popup_example.html](docs/deletion_popup_example.html).
 You can link to this page from a custom GPT assistant or embed the snippet in your own site.